CortexFoundation/tachikoma/README.md

 ---------------

-We are actively working consolidating the standards into a stable form and release relevant artifacts, as well as forming a committee and organizing regular meetings.
+We are actively working on consolidating the standards into a stable form and release relevant artifacts, as well as forming a committee and organizing regular meetings.
 If you are interested in this effort, please reach out!

 ---------------